-As in previous examples, the relation that one node depends on another node is expressed in the requirements section using dependency requirement that exists for all node types in TOSCA.
+As in previous examples, the relation that one node depends on another node is expressed in the requirements section using the built-in requirement named dependency that exists for all node types in TOSCA.
 Even if the creator of the MyApplication node type did not define a specific requirement for SomeService (similar to the database requirement in the example in section 8), the template author who knows that there is a timing dependency and can use the generic dependency requirement to express that constraint using the very same syntax as used for all other references.

 Defining requirements on the hosting infrastructure for a software installation